johanneslil/bun-preact-ts/README.md

 # Preact TS with Bun runtime

-This is a simple template for starting a Preact project bootstrapped with bun [bun](https://bun.sh/), with TypeScript instead of the default JavaScript configuration.
+This is a simple template for starting a Preact project bootstrapped with [bun](https://bun.sh/), with TypeScript instead of the default JavaScript configuration.

 ## Getting Started